Abelsoftware1233/Abelsoftware123/README.md

 Copyright 2026 abelsoftware123@ Company

-scripts are forbidden for outsiders.
+Scripts are forbidden for outsiders.

 Scripts are blocked, sharing is forbidden.